30/12/2026

 What do you find most rewarding about your job?

 I love all of it!
 I think the nicest thing being a guide, is when you see a group of people arrive, they don't know each other from a bar of soap and by the end of the trek, they build as a team during the trek, then they support each other, then they look after each other when people are unhappy or need encouragement.
-And then by the end of the trek, and we've all got round, they all celebrate together, and they've become in those 10 days, this support network, family, whatever you want to call it, but a group of people who've experienced something very much together.
+And then by the end of the trek, and we've all got round, they all celebrate together, and they've become, in those 10 days, a support network, family, whatever you want to call it, but a group of people who've experienced something very much together.
 I think any group of people who have experienced a challenge together, whether that’s the army or whatever, there's a bond there, usually forever.
 So I enjoy that.
 I enjoy watching people bond and change and support each other.

 Have you ever had to turn back from a trek?
 How do you handle disappointed clients?